 - No theoretical, scholarly, or critical essays will be considered, but all other approaches and topics are welcome.
 Only unpublished essays and stories will be considered.

 - The editors support the Community of Literary Magazines and Presses Contest Code of Ethics.
-Editors will select ten finalists in each category, and judges will select one winner each.
+Editors will select ten finalists in each category, and editors or past contributors will choose the winner.
 Students, former students, close associates, and friends of the judges must refrain from entering.
 Former winners of the prizes are also ineligible.
 Employees and students of Georgia State University, former students of the editors, and close friends or associates of the editors must also refrain from submitting.